NikitaDouglas/MyPortfolio/Week5.md

 - EVIDENCE: A more completed dictionary.
 Some notes on the structural difference between Ruby and JavaScript as languages.

 #### Wednesday 18th September
-- GOAL:
+- GOAL:  To learn about functionas and arrays in JavaScript.
-- PLAN:
+- PLAN: Read this article on [functions](https://github.com/makersacademy/course/blob/master/pills/js_functions.md) and this one on [arrays](https://github.com/makersacademy/course/blob/master/pills/js_arrays.md).
-- EVIDENCE:
+- EVIDENCE: Notes on both topics.

 #### Thursday 19th September
 - GOAL: